cinghie/yii2-multilanguage/README.md

 Images
 -----------------

-Copy the img folder in the root to your web folders to see flag's images
+Copy the img folder from the project root to your web folders to see flag's images

 Widgets
 -----------------